jorgemfernandes/jorgemfernandes.github.io/_news/annoucement_2.md

 inline: true
 ---

-New arxiv papers [Optimizing Deeper Transformers on Small Datasets](publications/) and [Semantic Parsing with Less Prior and More Monolingual Data](publications/) online !
+New arxiv papers [Optimizing Deeper Transformers on Small Datasets](publications/) and [Code Generation from Natural Language with Less Prior Knowledge and More Monolingual Data](publications/) online !